Book Your Appointment

 2. Can I use a regular toothbrush?

-Yes, but choose a soft-bristled one to avoid
+Yes, but choose a soft-bristled on to avoid

 damaging the implant surface.